-The Center for X-Rays in Swedish Material Science located in Sweden and the Swedish Material Science beam line situated at the PETRA III synchrotron in Germany together comprise the PETRA III Swedish Node – an ultra high energy beam line with two measurement stations specially designed for material science research experiments.
+The Center for X-Rays in Swedish Materials Science located in Sweden and the Swedish Materials Science beamline situated at the PETRA III synchrotron in Germany together comprise the PETRA III Swedish Node – an ultra high energy beamline with two measurement stations specially designed for materials science research experiments.

-The material science research community was actively engaged throughout this project , especially via a number of workshops:
+The Swedish materials science research community was actively engaged throughout this project , especially via a number of workshops:

 - October 2010.
 "Swedish beamline kick-off" workshop.
 Stockholm.

 - February 2011.
-Formal signing of the Memorandum of Understanding at Deutsches Elektronen Synchrotron (DESY), Hamburg - (DESY operate the PETRA III synchrotron).
+Formal signing of the Memorandum of Understanding at Deutsches Elektronen Synchrotron (DESY), Hamburg.

 - July 2013.
-Technical Design Report (TDR) workshop concerning a possible Swedish Material Science beamline at PETRA III.
+Technical Design Report (TDR) workshop concerning Swedish Materials Science beamline at PETRA III.

 Funding and construction

-Sweden decided to finance the building and operation of a Swedish Material Science beamline at PETRA III, with The Swedish Research Council (VR) representing the Swedish government [3, 4].
+Sweden decided to finance the building and operation of a Swedish Materials Science beamline at PETRA III, with The Swedish Research Council (VR) representing the Swedish government [3, 4].

-Sweden also saw the importance of establishing a Swedish host for the future Swedish Material Science beamline at PETRA III.
+Sweden also saw the importance of establishing a Swedish host for the future Swedish Materials Science beamline at PETRA III.
 VR therefore made a call for a host university.
-KTH and LiU applied as the Center for X-Rays in Swedish Material Science consortium.
+KTH and LiU applied as a consortium -the Center for X-Rays in Swedish Materials Science.

 Construction of the hall where the Swedish Material Science beamline was proceeding and instrumentation began to be installed.
-Therefore, in November 2017, a workshop was held at DESY to raise awareness that the dreams of 2009 were becoming a reality for Swedish materials reseachers.
-The tangibility of this was then demonstrated in September 2018 when the first diffraction patterns were detected at the Swedish Material Science beamline.
+Therefore, in November 2017, a workshop was held at DESY to raise awareness that the dreams of 2009 were becoming a reality for Swedish materials researchers.
+The tangibility of these dreams was then demonstrated in September 2018 when the first diffraction patterns were detected at the Swedish Materials Science beamline.

-In December 2018, Center for X-Rays in Swedish Material Science consortium was awarded the priviledge of hosting the Swedish Material Science beamline and given the responsibilities of safeguarding Swedish interests at PETRA III.
+In December 2018, the Center for X-Rays in Swedish Material Science consortium was awarded the privilege of hosting the Swedish Materials Science beamline and given the responsibility of governing the Swedish beamline together with DESY as well as safeguarding Swedish interests at PETRA III.